Foto: Albert Jalap

 • Great art arises both from self-discipline and a connection to inspiration.

-• The co-creation process encompasses different phases, like in Cirkör’s Andetag (Breath) or as in the more well-known Double Diamond model.
+• The co-creation process encompasses different phases, like in Cirkör’s Andetag (Breath) or in the more well-known Double Diamond model.
 Leadership must be tailored to these different phases.

 • Creative, vital ideas come to those who make an effort, reveal themselves and prepare.